-We can view the working of a camera in two steps: (1) Light from the framed scene is applied to a sensor that is able to represent that light as electrons.
-The density of light falling on the sensor in this step is determined by the luminance from the scene, the f-ratio (more accurately, the t-ratio), and the shutter speed.
-(2) The charges of these electrons are then read, amplified, and transformed by the camera's hardware and software to produce the raw data from which an image is formed either in-camera by the camera's jpeg engine or with a computer using appropriate software, or by controls on the output medium.
+We can view the working of a camera in two steps: (1) Light from the framed scene is applied to a sensor that is able to represent that light as electrical charges.
+The density of light falling on the sensor in this step is determined by the luminance from the scene, the f-ratio (more accurately, the T-ratio), and the shutter speed.
+(2) The electrical charges are then read, amplified, and transformed by the camera's electronics and software to produce the raw data from which an image is formed either in-camera by the camera's JPEG engine, or with a computer using appropriate software, or by controls on the output medium.

 Here is a flow-diagram depicting this process.

 |click image to see larger view|

 With the preceding model in mind, we make the following definitions of basic concepts:

 Exposure: the amount of light falling per unit area on a sensor: it is determined by the scene luminance, the f-ratio (more properly the T-ratio), and the shutter speed.